Liberty University BUSI 340 quiz 7 solutions

 E.

-shift away from divisionalized structures into functional structures.
+shift from functional

-shift from functional structures to geographically-based divisionalized structures.
+structures to geographically-based divisionalized structures.

 83.

-The _____ structure tends to duplicate resources, such as production equipment and engineering or information technology expertise.
+The _____ structure tends to duplicate resources, such as

 84.